-Naomi Wood (1871-1926) was born in Philadelphia, the educated daughter of a successful merchant family.
+The founding collector of the furniture, decorative arts, and fine art at Woodward was the educated, Philadelphia-born daughter of a successful merchant family, Naomi Wood (1871-1926).
 Her father, Caleb Wood, and her grandfather, David Wood, owned and operated a store for “Ladies and Children’s Furnishing Goods” on the corner of Chestnut and Juniper Streets.
 Around 1920, Wood inherited the property, which became the basis of her estate.

 Wood started collecting antiques at a young age.
 Around 1910, she formulated a plan with her friend Daniel Huntoon to ensure that their collections could be enjoyed by generations of the public in a well-maintained historic house.
 She intended to acquire a historic house, and she and Huntoon would furnish it with an extraordinary array of art, furniture, and other household objects.

 After her death, Daniel Huntoon, acting as executor of her will,

 signed an agreement with the Fairmount Park Commission allowing Woodford Mansion to be used to house Wood’s and Huntoon’s collections.
 In her will, Wood stipulated that her estate be devoted

 to maintaining the collection, “as an illustration of household gear during the Colonial years” and to serve as a trust in perpetuity “for the purpose of furnishing, equipping and maintaining the house.”
 Daniel Huntoon and the Girard Trust Company were appointed as The Naomi Wood Trust’s first co-trustees.

 Explore the Highlights

 Female Artists in the Naomi Wood Collection